Elderly man smiles while sitting on surfboard in the ocean with his thumb up as he looks into the camera

 • Increased automation of clinical data collection for Cancer Clinical Quality Registries which will allow effective and sustainable monitoring, measurement, and benchmarking of patient outcomes.

-With expert stakeholders from across the Australian cancer community, the initiative aims to dramatically transform standards of cancer treatment and care.
 It will deliver on one of the key elements of the Australian Cancer Plan and positively impact Australians living with a number of different cancer types, including gynaecological, bowel, melanoma, thyroid, pancreatic, oesophagogastric, prostate and lung cancers as well as lymphoma and myeloma cancers.